 Our name change: frequently asked questions

-We're changing our name.
-From 26 May CLIC Sargent will become Young Lives vs Cancer.
+We've changed our name.
+In May 2021 CLIC Sargent became Young Lives vs Cancer.
 Why?
-Our research has shown that by changing our name we can reach more people who need us and, vitally, raise more money to support them.
+Our research showed that by changing our name we could reach more people who need us and, vitally, raise more money to support them.

 Frequently asked questions

 - What about the charity’s history?

 - Is this the best use of the charity’s money?

 - Are you changing the type of support you offer young cancer patients and their families?

 - Do I need to change my direct debit?